 Limonene is considered safe, with little risk of side effects.
 Under the current regulatory guidelines, the Food & Drug Administration (FDA) confirms that d-limonene is safe and approved for flavoring and as a food additive.

 Be cautious if you apply concentrated Limonene directly to your skin, as this essential oil may cause some irritation.
-Consuming extreme levels of this terpene (over eight grams daily) may lead to temporary nausea and vomiting.
+Consuming extreme terpene levels (over eight grams daily) may lead to temporary nausea and vomiting.
 Always check with your healthcare provider before using, as there may be unwanted side effects during pregnancy, breastfeeding, or if you are taking medications.

 The medicinal effects of Limonene include anti-inflammatory, antioxidant, anti-carcinogenic, and mood support, among other beneficial health results.
-Limonene can elevate your cannabis experience and deliver a pleasant aroma and flavor of citrus fruits.
+Limonene can elevate your cannabis experience and deliver citrus fruits’ pleasant aroma and flavor.